Shop for little ones in the Black Friday 2022 toy sale

 Black Friday 2022 toy deals: What to expect and savings available to shop now

-There are pre-Black Friday discounts already on offer at Amazon, Very and Smyths Toys
+There are discounts already on offer at Amazon, Very and Smyths Toys

 Black Friday is the biggest shopping event of the year and it’s back once more for 2022.
 Many retailers – such as Apple, Shark, KitchenAid, LG, Nintendo and Asos – will be slashing their prices on everything from TVs, laptops, gaming, tech and mattresses to home appliances, beauty, fashion, toys and more.